All your questions about Arts programs, answered

 What types of programs are there?

 “You only need one major, one Honours program, or an approved Interdisciplinary Studies (IDST) program to graduate.
-You must declare a major on the Student Service Centre (SSC), or be successfully admitted to a competitive major, Honours or IDST program to register as a third-year student.
+You must declare a major on the Applicant Service Centre (ASC), or be successfully admitted to a competitive major, Honours or IDST program to register as a third-year student.

 Optional programs for degree completion: